November 07, 2024

 2. Offer options in terms of housing and transportation

 There's no shame in wanting your community to be cohesive, but don't get too cookie cutter!
-To create a truly diverse, representative, and welcoming community, you'll need to provide a variety of housing and transportation choices.
+To create a truly diverse, representative and welcoming community, you'll need to provide a variety of housing and transportation choices.
 For example, don't prioritize street parking at the expense of bike paths or bus spots.

 3. Create spaces that inspire more creating

 The longevity of a community relies on land developers leaving their residents room to grow.
 Recreation and green spaces allow individuals to carve their own paths and execute their own ideas.
+Effective placemaking can even improve physical and mental health by encouraging outdoor activity and social interaction.

 4. Respect existing space and history